-(1) Stock awards for 2022 consist of time-based restricted stock and performance-based unit awards granted under the Company's LTIP.
+(2) Stock awards for 2022 consist of time-based restricted stock and performance-based unit awards granted under the Company's LTIP.
 The performance-based unit awards vest only if, and to the extent earned based on performance achievement over a three-year performance period ending December 31, 2024 and satisfaction of additional service requirements.

-All stock and unit awards are reflected at their grant date fair value, as determined pursuant to Accounting Standards Codification Topic 718, Stock Compensation ("ASC 718"), based on the closing price of stock on the grant date.
+All stock and unit awards are reflected at their grant date fair value, as determined pursuant to Accounting Standards Codification -Topic 718, Stock Compensation ("ASC 718"), based on the closing price of stock on the grant date.
 The amounts reflected for performance-based unit awards reflect the grant date assumption that we will achieve the required performance goals at target levels.
+Beginning September 1, 2023 the Company utilizes a 90-day look back period to estimate the average stock price to resolve issues of rapid stock price fluctuations.